Guatemala

 What’s Happening?

 Guatemalans have fled their country in large numbers since the 1980s to escape violence, impunity, corruption, poverty, lack of security and services, droughts, and hurricanes.
-Many are unaccompanied children.
-And although the United States has looked to Guatemala as a partner on protection for asylum seekers in the region, the U.S. government has not done enough to provide protection for displaced Guatemalans.
+Many are unaccompanied children who frequently have relatives in the United States.
+While the U.S. has collaborated with Guatemala to open new pathways for Guatemalans and other Central Americans to reach the United States, key populations, such as those displaced by climate, continue to be left out.

 What Must Be Done?

-Refugees International is advocating for increased protections for displaced Guatemalans, including an expanded Central American Minors program and new family unification pathways to the United States as well as increased support for those displaced by the impacts of climate change.
+Refugees International is advocating for increased protections for displaced Guatemalans, including an expanded Central American Minors program, expanded access to the Safe Mobility Office, as well as increased support for those displaced by the impacts of climate change.

 Mixed Blessing: Guatemalan Experiences under the New Central American Minors Program